-13 The 1994 and 1995 National Security Strategies of the United States maintained that its leadership would "continue to prevent Iran from advancing its weapons of mass destruction objectives," yet remain "willing to enter into an authoritative dialogue with Iran to discuss the differences" between the two countries See: 'A National Security Strategy of Engagement and Enlargement' (1995), available at https://www.hsdl.org/?view&did=444939 (17 May, 2021).
-The 2000 National Security Strategy for a Global Age had more serious claims on the Iran dossier: "We continue efforts to thwart and roll back both Iran's development of NBC (nuclear, biological, chemical) weaption was unwilling to discuss such cooperation in detail and wanted to stop it altogether.
-Congress threatened to decrease help for Russia provided under the Cooperative Threat Reduction (CTR) program and implicitly link Russian membership in G7 with halting Russia's cooperation with Iran.14

-The Clinton administration was pragmatic and refused to cut funding: without financial support, Russia's nuclear industry would raise even more proliferation and nuclear security-related concerns;15 but it continued to put pressure on Russia for its cooperation with Iran.
+The United States intended to minimize, if not totally prohibit, Russian-Iranian cooperation in nuclear and military fields.13 The U.S. administration was unwilling to discuss such cooperation in detail and wanted to stop it altogether.
+Congress threatened to decrease help for Russia provided under the Cooperative Threat Reduction (CTR) program and implicitly link Russian membership in G7 with halting Russia's cooperation with Iran.14 The Clinton administration was pragmatic and refused to cut funding: without financial support, Russia's nuclear industry would raise even more proliferation and nuclear security-related concerns;15 but it continued to put pressure on Russia for its cooperation with Iran.

 The United States was unwilling yet ready to minimally compromise with Russia.
 The communication with Russian counterparts was conducted on three levels - between the Presidents, between the respective ministries and departments, and between partnering entities and labs.
-This kind of approach did not enable the U.S. administration to reach some of its unrealistic goals, 16 but it had to admit the United States managed to secure significant progress with Russia.
-17
+This kind of approach did not enable the U.S.